oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ### pp

+The most common use is to pretty print expressions:

+    $ var x = 42
+    $ pp [x + 5]               # pass unevaluated expression
+    myfile.ysh:1: (Int)   47   # print value with code location

+You can also print a value, with no code location:

+    $ pp (x + 5)
+    (Int) 47

-Pretty prints interpreter state.
-Some of these are implementation details, subject to change.
+The `pp` builtin can also print low-level interpreter state.
+Some of of these are implementation details, subject to change.

 Examples:

-    pp proc  # print all procs and their doc comments

     var x = :| one two |
     pp cell x  # dump the "guts" of a cell, which is a location for a value